-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Montana Perinatal Quality Collaborative (MPQC) has submitted a public comment letter to the U.S. Department of Health and Human Services, urging for the extension of the Pregnancy Risk Assessment Monitoring System (PRAMS) data collection.
 The MPQC relies heavily on PRAMS as a crucial resource for maternal and infant health surveillance across Montana, emphasizing its essential role in informing state health initiatives.

-PRAMS offers vital insights into maternal health more ST
+PRAMS offers vital insights into maternal health by capturing experiences and behaviors that are of more ST

 Motorized Recreation Coalition Warns USDA Emergency Forest Order Could Undermine Trail and Road Access (10)